|04/14/2012, 01:28 PM||#1 (permalink)|

 I hope this helps some, if you have any questions, feel free to ask!

-Apps: File Explorer - fast and simple file manager (incl. text editor and root support on webOS 3)
+File Explorer – fast and simple file manager (root support on webOS 3)

 FTPit! – full-featured FTP client for webOS